David-Olateju/Car-Market-Analysis/README.md

 # Car-Market-Analysis
-this project analysis the Car Distibution Market, majorly in Nigeria and Accra
+This project analysis the Car Distibution Market, majorly in Nigeria and Accra.

+The dataset was gotten on Kaggle, which comprises of .. rows and .. columns.

+Microsoft SQL Server was used to query the data and visualizations were done via PowerBI.